sethbrasile/ember-remodal/README.md

 Named service modals are just like un-named service modals, except that you refer to them by name:

+*An "un-named" service modal is not actually "un-named", it just uses the default name, `modal`.*

 ```js
 export default Ember.Whatever.extend({
   remodal: Ember.inject.service(),